ultraio/docs-blockchain/docs/tutorials/uniq-factories/index.md

 ---
 title: 'Uniq Factories'

-outline: [0,4]
+outline: [0, 4]
 order: -99
 ---

 # Uniq Factories

-A uniq factory also known as a uniq factory is our non-fungible token system that is built on top of Ultra's blockchain.
+A uniq factory also known as a token factory is our non-fungible token system that is built on top of Ultra's blockchain.

 ## Uniqs